pietroppeter/nimconf22-nimib/README.md

 ### random notes

 - all links (to slides repo, to livecoding video) will have a small qr code in the slides
+- Pietro using a circular mask for the webcam, as in [this video](https://www.youtube.com/watch?v=4i5rTa7m9Uo)
+- very easy, add filter -> image mask -> select `circular_mask_obs.png` here in repo